cyberofficial/Synthalingua/README.md

 - When using the discord webhook make sure the url is in quotes.
 Example: `--discord_webhook "https://discord.com/api/webhooks/1234567890/1234567890"`
 - An active internet connection is required for initial usage.
 Over time you'll no longer need an internet connection.
 Changing RAM size will download certain models, once downloaded you'll no longer need internet.
 - The fine tuned model will automatically be downloaded from OneDrive via Direct Public link.
 In the event of failure
+- When using more than one streaming option you may experience issues.
+This adds more jobs to the audio queue.

 ## Cookies
 Some streams may require cookies set, you'll need to save cookies as netscape format into the `cookies` folder as a .txt file.
 If a folder doesn't exist, create it.